mlachkar/docs.scala-lang/_getting-started/index.md

 1. if you don't have java 1.8 or 11 installed, download Java from [Oracle Java 8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html), [ Oracle Java 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html), or [AdoptOpenJDK 8/11](https://adoptopenjdk.net/).
-Refer JDK Compatibility for Scala/Java compatibility detail.
+Refer [JDK Compatibility](/overviews/jdk-compatibility/overview.html) for Scala/Java compatibility detail.
 1. Install [sbt](https://www.scala-sbt.org/download.html)

 ## Create a Hello-world project with sbt
+### Using command-line
-Sbt is a build tool for Scala. sbt compiles, runs, and tests your projects among other related tasks.
+Sbt is a build tool for Scala.
+Sbt compiles, runs, and tests your projects among other related tasks.

 1. `cd` to an empty folder.